farhankaiser/BUS5001_A3/README.md

 # BUS5001_A3
-This repository contains the solution for BUS5001 Assignment 3: Q4 (b)
+This repository contains the solution for BUS5001 Assignment 3